KuldeepSinh/js-jazz-mine/README.md

 5. EMACS
 6. FireFox 21.0 with Firebug

+#####Note:

-Note: Contrary to the Jasmine suggestion, most of the times, source code is written in the "spec" folder itself for ease.
+1. Contrary to the Jasmine suggestion, most of the times, source code is written in the "spec" folder itself for ease.
+2. Further plan is to elaborate code-commets, to be more explanatory.